Illegal immigration to New York City: Profile and demographics

 According to a study by the Fiscal Policy Institute, about 4.08 million immigrants lived in New York State in 2007, and according to the Migration Policy Institute, about 4.47 million immigrants lived in the state in 2014.
 Of the immigrants in the state, about three million live in New York City.
 The number of immigrants living in New York City increased only slightly from 2000 to 2011, with an increase from 2,871,032 to 3,066,599 residents being born outside the United States.

-A 2007 report by Fiscal Policy Institute estimated there were 535,000 undocumented immigrants in New York City.
-In all, undocumented immigrants make up 18 percent of all immigrants living in New York City.
-Undocumented Immigrants in New York City come from a wide array of countries from all over the globe.
-According to an estimate by Jeffrey S. Passel of the Pew Hispanic Center, 27 percent of undocumented immigrants in New York City come from Mexico and Central America, 23 percent come from South Asia and East Asia, 22 percent come from the Caribbean, 13 percent come from South America, eight percent come from Europe, five percent come from Africa, and two percent come from the Middle East.
+A 2007 report by Fiscal Policy Institute estimated there were 535,000 illegal immigrants in New York City.
+In all, illegal immigrants make up 18 percent of all immigrants living in New York City.
+Illegal immigrants in New York City come from a wide array of countries from all over the globe.
+According to an estimate by Jeffrey S. Passel of the Pew Hispanic Center, 27 percent of illegal immigrants in New York City come from Mexico and Central America, 23 percent come from South Asia and East Asia, 22 percent come from the Caribbean, 13 percent come from South America, eight percent come from Europe, five percent come from Africa, and two percent come from the Middle East.

 Participation in labor force

-Although undocumented immigrants do not have legal permanent status in the country, locally they have a significant presence in the city's economy and job market.
-As former New York City Mayor Michael Bloomberg explained, “Although [undocumented aliens] broke the law by illegally crossing our borders or over-staying their visas and our businesses broke the law by employing them, our city’s economy would be a shell of itself had they not, and it would collapse if they were deported”.
-According to a Fiscal Policy Institute analysis of 2000 to 2006 data, there are 374,000 undocumented workers in New York City, which makes up 10 percent of the resident workforce.
-With 374,000 out of 535,000 undocumented workers working in New York City, undocumented aliens have a labor force participation rate of roughly 70 percent.
+Although illegal immigrants do not have legal permanent status in the country, locally they have a significant presence in the city's economy and job market.
+As former New York City Mayor Michael Bloomberg explained, “Although [illegal aliens] broke the law by illegally crossing our borders or over-staying their visas and our businesses broke the law by employing them, our city’s economy would be a shell of itself had they not, and it would collapse if they were deported”.
+According to a Fiscal Policy Institute analysis of 2000 to 2006 data, there are 374,000 illegal immigrant workers in New York City, which makes up 10 percent of the resident workforce.
+With 374,000 out of 535,000 illegal immigrant workers working in New York City, illegal aliens have a labor force participation rate of roughly 70 percent.
 This percentage is higher than the labor force participation rate for native-born residents, 60 percent, or for overall foreign-born residents, 64 percent, in New York City.

-Undocumented workers can be found working in almost every industry in New York City performing a wide variety of tasks.
-More than half of all dishwashers in the city are undocumented workers, as are a third of all sewing machine operators, painters, cooks, construction laborers, and food preparation workers.
-Undocumented workers also make up close to 30 percent of the city's automotive service technicians and mechanics, waiters, maids and housekeeping cleaners, and carpenters.
-The five occupations with the most undocumented workers in New York City are cooks (21,000), janitors and building cleaners (19,000), construction laborers (17,000), maids and housekeeping cleaners (16,000), and waiters (15,000).
+Illegal immigrants can be found working in almost every industry in New York City performing a wide variety of tasks.
+More than half of all dishwashers in the city are unlawful residents, as are a third of all sewing machine operators, painters, cooks, construction laborers, and food preparation workers.
+Illegal immigrant workers also make up close to 30 percent of the city's automotive service technicians and mechanics, waiters, maids and housekeeping cleaners, and carpenters.
+The five occupations with the most illegal immigrants in New York City are cooks (21,000), janitors and building cleaners (19,000), construction laborers (17,000), maids and housekeeping cleaners (16,000), and waiters (15,000).